CppPhil/ISP1/README.md

 `.git`: Directory of the git software configuration management software.
 `.gitignore`: File containing information as to which sort of files shall be ignored by git.
 `.gitmodules`: git submodule configuration file.
-`include`:Directory containing the header files of the project.
+`include`: Directory containing the header files of the project.
 `IS-02-2 Informierte Suche.pdf`: PDF file regarding informed search algorithms.
 `README.md`: This file.
 `src`: Directory containing the source (*.cpp) files of the project.
 `TODO_LIST.txt`: This project's todo-list.
 `UNLICENSE.md`: The license of this project.

+## Recommended markdown editor
+To edit this file I use `Remarkable` which can be obtained from `https://remarkableapp.github.io/index.html`
+GitHub uses its own variant of markdown, called `GitHub Flavored Markdown`, see: `https://github.github.com/gfm/`
+Therefore it is imperative to double check if GitHub renders the markdown within this file as you'd expect it.